fairDataSociety/blossom/library/README.md

 ### Terminating connection

-Once when the instance of the Blossom class is not needed anymore, connection with the extension should be terminated to avoid memory leaking.
+Once when the instance of the Blossom class is not needed anymore, connection with the extension can be terminated.

 ```typescript
 blossom.closeConnection()